-When you’re sharing that close of quarters with someone, no matter how short a period of time, there are certain things and rules one needs to respect and I’ve learned about them quickly in the past few weeks.
+When you’re sharing that close of quarters with someone, no matter how short a period of time, there are certain guidelines one needs to respect and I’ve learned about them quickly in the past few weeks.

 Seems like such a simple rule, right?
 Think again.
 While your friends might get your dry sense of humor or recognize your sarcastic tone, it’s probably not a bad idea to keep these personality quirks in check while getting to know a new coworker, especially one who is within hearing range of your mid-day mutterings.
 It’s like going on a first date.
 You don’t show every weird quirk you have immediately.
 Warm up to them first, and then let your wild side out.